-The Dean and SAVP must possess a terminal degree and a record of recognized professional and scholarly achievement that would warrant appointment as a full professor at the University of Arkansas in their respective field of study.
+The Dean must possess an earned doctorate from an accredited university and a record of recognized professional and scholarly achievement that would warrant appointment as a full professor at the University of Arkansas in their respective field of study.

 The University of Arkansas offers an attractive compensation and benefits package commensurate with the successful candidate’s background and experience.